E-commerce Tips & Tricks

 Not all the words with the ideal search volume help your Shopify store.
 They might be in the same industry but don’t really apply to your niche.
 For example, you might find that “nylon t-shirts men” has the right amount of monthly queries.
 It’s the perfect amount of traffic to direct to your online store.

 The catch?
 Your site only has cotton t-shirts.
 If you optimize your pages for this keyword, you’ll draw in traffic, no doubt.
-However, you won’t convert this traffic into sales because you don’t have what the potential customers wanted.
+However, you won’t convert this traffic into sales because you don’t have what the potential customers want.
 You increase your site’s bounce rate.
 And search engines pick up on that.
 If people are leaving your website as soon as they click on it, there must be something wrong.

 Pick Keywords That Attract Buyers

 Familiar with the word “tire kickers”?
-These are individuals that show apparent interest in a product.
+These are individuals who show apparent interest in a product.
 However, they dilly-dally around and buy.
 And as a seller, you’ve wasted time and money dealing with them.

 Now, we’re not saying anyone who doesn’t buy something from your store is a tire kicker, but there are plenty of them around.
 And they’re usually drawn in by some of your target keywords.